olitreadwell/website/docs/matches/regex-triggers.md

 The current regex implementation is subject to a few limitations:

-* The maximum length of a "regex match" is set to 30 characters, including the captured named groups.
+* Older versions of Espanso restrict the maximum length of a "regex match" set to 30 characters, including the captured named groups.
 For example, if your regex trigger is `:greet\\((?P<person>.*)\\)` and you type `:greet(Bob)`, you've consumed 11 out of 30 characters.
-This limitation has been placed to improve performance, but we are planning to make this configurable.
-Please open an issue on GitHub if this is limiting you :)
+This limitation was placed to improve performance, but from Espanso [v2.3.0](https://github.com/espanso/espanso/releases/tag/v2.3.0) onwards you can override it by adding a `max_regex_buffer_size:` item to a [configuration](../../configuration/basics/) file.

-* As explained in the previous sections, Espanso uses a Regex implementation that doesn't support all Regex features.
-For more information, please see the library documentation: https://docs.rs/regex/1.5.4/regex/
+* As explained in the previous sections, Espanso uses the Rust Regex implementation that doesn't support all Regex features.
+For more information, please see the [library documentation](https://docs.rs/regex/1.5.4/regex/).